kalams-vision-ML-DL-research-lab/01_Probabilistic_learning./README.md

 P(X >or = 6) =   0.296 + 0.197 + 0.576 = 0.5517

-# ~55.17% Chances that at-least 6 enimy drones were hit in an interceptor.
+# ~55.17% Chances that at-least 6 enemy drones were hit in an interceptor.